Skip to main content

 Globe and Mail·Apr 14

-The Liberal party won all three recent elections, giving them a majority in Parliament.
-This means they now have enough power to easily pass laws.
-The leader, Carney, says he wants to work with other parties to get things done, especially big construction projects.
+The Liberal party won three special elections, giving them enough seats to form a majority government.
+This means they'll have an easier time passing laws.
+Their leader, Carney, says they will work with other parties to quickly build big projects.

 Avi Lewis rules out seeking seat from NDP caucus